 This dilemma of global technology and its identity will be the main theme of Technosphere (2015-18), a research project investigating origins and future itineraries of this technical world within a larger series of international events, performances, seminars, and conferences that will take place at HKW over the next four years.

-Concept and Realisation: Katrin Klingan, Bernard Geoghegan, Christoph Rosol, and Janek Müller
+Concept and Realisation: Katrin Klingan, Christoph Rosol, Janek Müller with Bernard Geoghegan and Nick Houde